-In a granular canister, gases seek the path of least resistance through the bed.
-The flow pattern can be very random and will certainly vary from person to person.
-Learning to load a granular canister requires process.
+In contrast to a granular system, ExtendAir® cartridges use channels, molded in at the factory, that remain constant and controlled by the manufacturing process.
 The user simply places the cartridge into the canister, without any need for tapping or shaking as the canister is being loaded.
 As such, the duration variability due to irregular granule settling patterns, as well as variability due to individual loading technique are completely eliminated.
 Eliminating this variability will directly translate into longer minimum duration, and a +/-5% variation in duration at any test condition (granules can vary up to +/-30%).